espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 In some application, reducing the CPU clock frequency is recommended in order to reduce the power consumption.

-If you don't know why you shuld change this frequency, leave the default option.
+If you don't know why you should change this frequency, leave the default option.

 Flash Frequency
 ***************

 Use this function to select the flash memory frequency.
-The frequency will be dependant of the memory model.
+The frequency will be dependent of the memory model.

 * **40MHz**
 * **80MHz**

-If you don't know if your memory supports **80Mhz**, you can try to upload you scketch and watch the log output via the serial monitor.
+If you don't know if your memory supports **80Mhz**, you can try to upload you scketch using the **80MHz** option and watch the log output via the serial monitor.

 Flash Mode
 **********